-Talking about Obesity in China, let’s first study the current situation and then what kind of opportunity we can get from it.
+Talking about Obesity in China, let’s first study the current situation (obesity is a massive burden on China’s healthcare system) and then what kind of opportunity we can get from it.

 1. Obesity, a new plague!

 In the 60s, China was suffering from devastating starvation which killed nearly 20 million people.
 But now, the country is facing a new kind of plague: obesity. (source)

 One child in five and a dozen million adults are now overweight or categorized as obese in China.

 The fast economic growth that enjoyed China in the last decades has led to huge changes in their way of life – people consume more and more junk food, following the western habits, full of fat and sugar, and adding to this a sedentary way of life, it results in devastating health condition.

 A survey revealed that if the economic growth of China during the last two decades was accompanied by a decrease of growth retardation and thinness of infant growth, the country also multiplied by four the number of overweight/obese children.